majur/hizuke/README.md

 - `X weeks ago` - returns the date X weeks before today (where X is any number)
 - `in X months` - returns the date X months from today (where X is any number)
 - `X months ago` - returns the date X months before today (where X is any number)
+- `in X years` - returns the date X years from today (where X is any number)
+- `X years ago` - returns the date X years before today (where X is any number)
 - `this Monday`, `this Tuesday`, etc. - returns the date of the specified day in the current week
 - `next Monday`, `next Tuesday`, etc. - returns the date of the specified day in the next week
 - `last Monday`, `last Tuesday`, etc. - returns the date of the specified day in the previous week